YoneChen/three-onEvent/README.md

 # three-onEvent
-Add an EventListener for Object3d in your three.js project.
+Add an EventListener for Object3d (Mesh,Group) in your three.js project.

 ## Installation